-I'm the breeder behind Bad Wolf Irish Wolfhounds located in Verona, KY.
+I'm Amanda S., the breeder behind Bad Wolf Irish Wolfhounds located in Verona, KY.
 I am centered on the breed standard, pedigree research, health screening, and puppy socialization to preserve the future of the breed.
 I do everything I can to give these dogs the best chance in life they can get.
 I want my puppies to live long happy lives with the perfect families.

-What makes Amanda’s program special
+What makes your program special?

 Our hounds are our family.
 They are also bred to fit the breed standard in both form and function.
 Health and temperament are top priority alongside conformation.